A new determination of higher-order QCD corrections to hadronic $\tau$ decays

-In this work, we first time investigate the uncertainty due to the unknown size of higher-order corrections, and extraction of the $\alpha_s(M_\tau^2)$ in the framework of FOPT\footnote{We work with FOPT due to its consistency with the standard OPE and the conventional treatment of nonperturbative effects, as discussed in Refs.~\cite{Hoang:2020mkw,Hoang:2021nlz,Golterman:2023oml,Caprini:2023tfa,Beneke:2025hlg}.} using the Levin type sequence transformations \cite{levin:1973}.
-The Levin transform is a nonlinear sequence transformation introduced to improve the convergence of slowly convergent series and to enable the summation of divergent ones.
+In this work, we investigate, for the first time, the unknown higher-order corrections to hadronic $\tau$ decays in the framework of FOPT\footnote{We work with FOPT due to its consistency with the standard OPE and the conventional treatment of nonperturbative effects, as discussed in Refs.~\cite{Hoang:2020mkw,Hoang:2021nlz,Golterman:2023oml,Caprini:2023tfa,Beneke:2025hlg}.} using the Levin-type sequence transformations~\cite{levin:1973}.
+The Levin transform is a nonlinear sequence transformation designed to accelerate the convergence of slowly convergent series and to enable the summation of divergent ones.
 Its key feature is the explicit use of remainder estimates, which incorporate information about the asymptotic behavior of the series terms into the transformation.
-By exploiting this additional structure, the Levin transform is particularly effective for series with factorial or logarithmic divergence, where conventional partial sums converge poorly \cite{weginer:1989}.
+By exploiting this additional structure, the Levin transform is particularly effective for series with factorial or logarithmic divergence, where conventional partial sums converge poorly~\cite{weginer:1989}.
 The Levin-type sequence transformations are also employed in perturbation theory in Refs. \cite{Jentschura:1999vn,Jentschura:2000iw,David:2013gaa}

-This paper is organized as follows: in section \ref{sec1}, we discuss the hadronic decay of the $\tau$ lepton, and introduce the FOPT and CIPT expansions.
-The Levin transform and its main characteristics are discussed in section \ref{levin_trans}.
-We present the investigation of the higher order QCD corrections to hadronic $\tau$ decays.
+This paper is organized as follows.
+In Sec.~\ref{sec1}, we discuss the hadronic decay of the $\tau$ lepton and introduce the FOPT and CIPT expansions.
+The Levin transformation and its main characteristics are described in Sec.~\ref{levin_trans}.
+In Sec.~\ref{higher_ord}, we present the investigation of higher-order QCD corrections to hadronic $\tau$ decays.
 The final determination of higher-order corrections to hadronic $\tau$ decays is given in Sec.~\ref{higher_orders}.
-Our estimate of the true value of $\delta^{(0)}$ is discussed in section \ref{alpha_s_det}.
-We summarize this paper in section \ref{sum}.
+Our estimate of the true value of $\delta^{(0)}$ is discussed in section \ref{delta0}.
+A summary and concluding remarks are presented in Sec.~\ref{sum}.